Racking and Unracking

 • Work Orders

-• If racking is the first step of the process, after saving parts to the received order, a page will open that gives the ability to rack the parts immediately
+• If racking is the first step of the process, after saving parts to the sales order, a page will open that gives the ability to rack the parts immediately.

 In the above locations where racking can be performed, there are three sections displayed and many buttons with different functions: